mohelghar/python_examples/python_examples/README.md

 This is the repo for Python examples.

-This repo contains the source code of a basic examples that will be used throughout the course.
+This repo contains the source code of some basic examples for python programming.

 ## Table of Contents

+1) ex01_print
+2) ex02_plot

 ## Instructions

+The examples are verified using Python 3.6